Tori Amos: 1979–1989: Career beginnings and Y Kant Tori Read

 By the time she was 17, Amos had a stock of homemade demo tapes that her father regularly sent out to record companies and producers.
 Producer Narada Michael Walden responded favorably: he and Amos cut some tracks together, but none were released.
 Eventually, Atlantic Records responded to one of the tapes, and, when A&R man Jason Flom flew to Baltimore to audition her in person, the label was convinced and signed her.

-In 1984, Amos moved to Los Angeles to pursue her music career after several years performing on the piano bar circuit in the D.C. area.
+In 1984, Amos moved to Los Angeles to pursue her music career after several years performing on the piano bar circuit in the Washington, D.C. area.

-In 1986, Amos formed a musical group called Y Kant Tori Read, named for her difficulty sight-reading.
+In 1986, Amos formed a musical group called Y Kant Tori Read, named for her difficulty with sight-reading.
 In addition to Amos, the group was composed of Steve Caton (who would later play guitars on all of her albums until 1999), drummer Matt Sorum, bass player Brad Cobb and, for a short time, keyboardist Jim Tauber.
 The band went through several iterations of songwriting and recording; Amos has said interference from record executives caused the band to lose its musical edge and direction during this time.
-Finally, in July 1988, the band's self-titled debut album, Y Kant Tori Read, was released.
+Finally, in July 1988, the band's eponymous debut album, Y Kant Tori Read, was released.
 Although its producer, Joe Chiccarelli, stated that Amos was very happy with the album at the time, Amos has since criticized it, once remarking: "The only good thing about that album is my ankle high boots."

 Following the album's commercial failure and the group's subsequent disbanding, Amos began working with other artists (including Stan Ridgway, Sandra Bernhard, and Al Stewart) as a backup vocalist.
-She also recorded a song called "Distant Storm" for the film China O'Brien.
+She also recorded a song called "Distant Storm" (which she did not write), which was used in the film China O'Brien.
 In the credits, the song is attributed to a band called Tess Makes Good.
+Amos recorded the vocals for the song in 1988, for $150; she was unaware for several years that the song had actually been heard in a film.
+Other than the appearance in the film itself, "Distant Storm" has never been commercially issued in any format.